Duty on Documents and Transfers

 An objection in writing will only be valid if it specifies the valid grounds it is based upon and if submitted within thirty days from the date of service of assessment.
 If no agreement upon objection is reached, the Commissioner shall issue a Refusal.
 The refusal may be appealed before the Administrative Review Tribunal within 30 days from date of notification of the refusal.

 Legal Action for Collection by the department

-If a claim is not settled or not objected, the Department may start legal action for collection of the duty.
-At this stage, the department will collect the duty due together with the relative legal fees.
+If a claim is not settled or not objected to, the Department may initiate legal action for collection of the duty/additional duty as the case may be.
+At this stage, legal fees will start to accrue upon the pending claim.

 Causa Mortis relates to the succession of immovable property from a deceased person.
 The succession of immovable property must be made by means of a deed of Declaration Causa Mortis published by a Notary Public and duly registered in the Public Registry of Malta.